 "We ate outside in the square and it was absolutely divine.
-Every façade except one has been renovated and repainted and I have never seen the Plaza Coll look so attractive and spruce."
+Every facade except one has been renovated and repainted and I have never seen the Plaza Coll look so attractive and spruce."

-EFORE ordering a risotto in a restaurant, even an Italian one.
-I always ask the waiter a very important question: "What kind of rice goes into the risotto?"
-If the answer isn't one of the three Italian varieties that make the best risotto, then I order another dish.
+EFORE ordering a risotto in a restaurant, even an Italian one, I always ask the waiter a very important question: "What kind of rice goes into varieties that make the best risotto, then I order another